Saurabh24197/NPC_StatePattern/README.md

 * NPC_StateColour
 * NPC_TakeDamage

-These are optional Scripts that perform npc actions but may or may not use the NPC_StatePattern.
+These are optional Scripts that perform npc actions but may or may not use the NPC_StatePattern.<br/>
 They might refer to scripts in [BaseFramework](https://github.com/Saurabh24197/BaseFramework)
 * NPC_OnHeadCollision
 * NPC_ScoresUpdate